Jacqueline Mengi

+Jacqueline Ntuyabaliwe Mengi is a Tanzanian musician, businesswoman and beauty pageant titleholder who won Miss Tanzania 2000.

-Jacqueline Ntuyabaliwe Mengi is a Tanzanian award-winning furniture designer and chairman of Amorette Ltd a furniture design and manufacturing company.
+She is also a furniture designer and chairman of Amorette Ltd a furniture design and manufacturing company.
 Jacqueline is also the founder and chairman of Dr Ntuyabaliwe Foundation a charity organization which provides libraries and books to local primary schools.

 Career

 Music career

 She began her career as a musician in 1997 with a Tanzanian band the Tanzanites.
 She performed as one of the lead vocalists for three years.
 In 2004 she released her first solo album with a hit single Nalia kwa Furaha.
 Three years later she released another album called Crazy over You which was also the name of the first hit single for that album.

 Miss Tanzania 2000

 In 2000, she won the Miss Tanzania and represented the country in Miss World.

 Interior Design, Amorrete Ltd, Molocaho Furniture

 After almost ten years in the music industry she switched careers to interior design.
 In 2013 she registered her own interior design company, Amorrete Ltd.